odrath/data_engineering_practice/postgres/README.md

 This script uses SQL queries from `sql_queries.py` to create all Fact and Dimension tables.
 2. `etl.py`
 This script runs an ETL process to extract data from song_data and log_data directories and inserts it into all the tables.
-The script currently does not accomodate updating rows with already existing primary keys, partly due to the fact that the ETL process assumes dropping and recreating tables from scratch each time.
+The script currently accomodates updating rows with already existing primary keys only for the *users* table to account for the change of the user level from 'free' to 'paid' and vice versa.
 More customised UPSERT process could be established for incremental loads, *i.e* where new song files are being added to the song_data folder on regular basis.

 #### Testing and example queries with the outcome